chhyang17/EventReach/README.md

 - The map is the product.
 The sidebar is secondary.
 - Accessibility (travel time) sets the default range; interest can extend it.
-- Content density matters: default to 6–12 nearby items to avoid choice overload.
-- When events are sparse, surface places — the map should always be worth opening.
+- When events are sparse, surface nearby places — the map should always be worth opening.

 ---

-## Hypotheses being tested

-1. Users have an unmet need for geography-scoped event discovery — separate from search or recommendation feeds.
-2. Vancouver's public open data is dense enough to support a useful cold-start experience.
-3. Users will travel further for high-interest events — the accessibility + interest interaction model works.

----

 ## Roadmap

-- [ ] Replace `allorigins.win` with a lightweight backend proxy
-- [ ] Event clustering for dense marker areas
-- [ ] More event sources (community boards, Eventbrite public listings)
-- [ ] Mobile-optimized layout
-- [ ] User location persistence across sessions
+See [GitHub Issues](https://github.com/chhyang17/EventReach/issues) for the full backlog.

 ---